sbeuh34/NeoFly-Mission-creator/README.md

 This package require the .Net framework (min version: 4.7.2)

+## Where can I download?
+The last release available is located here: https://github.com/sbeuh34/NeoFly-Mission-creator/releases/tag/release-1.0.0

 ## How it works?
  - Simply unzip the folder and launch the tool with "NeoFly Mission Creator.exe" file.
  - Link your db file location into the "Database File" field if not located in the default C:\ProgramData\NeoFly\common.db